 Do you see the passageway on the right of this photo?
 This path is an extremely narrow way to get around Flat Rock.
 And when I say small, I mean maybe just the width of your shoes, tight!

-Going around the corner, we are now looking towards Blacks Beach, which is in the far distance where the surf is breaking.
+Going around the corner, we are now looking at the beginning of Black’s Beach, which goes on and ends about where the surf is breaking in the far distance.

-Located directly below the world famous Torrey Pines Golf Course, Blacks Beach is San Diego’s notorious nude beach as well as a renowned surfing spot.
+Located directly below the world famous Torrey Pines Golf Course, Black’s Beach is San Diego’s renowned surfing spot as well as a nude beach.

-There is a path referred as the Ho Chi Minh Trail that connects to this beach, but the descent is very steep, so a word of caution is needed.
+There are several paths to reach this beach.
+One such path, the Ho Chi Minh Trail connects to this beach, but the descent is very steep, so a word of caution is needed.

 Please check back later as this trail is on my ‘to-do list.’
 I have always wanted to experience the surf here, but have shied away due to it being a nude beach.
 Call me a prude, but I will eventually get there one day!
 With clothes on though.